errbit/errbit/README.md

   4. Fill in the **Username** field with your github username.

-  5. On [https://github.com](https://github.com), click "Account Settings", and then "Account Admin" to find your **API Token**.
+  5. On [https://github.com](https://github.com), click "Account Settings", and then "Account Admin" to find your Github **API Token**.

   6. Save the settings by clicking **Update App** (or **Add App**)

-  7. You will now be able to easily post a bug report on Github Issues.
+  7. You will now be able to easily post a bug report to Github Issues.

 TODO